 Okay, you’ve watched Marie Kondo’s Tidying Up on Netflix, and you’re seriously inspired.
 You want to start folding your tank tops like little tea sandwiches, too.
-The only problem is, you can’t even get to your tank tops because they’re buried under piles of mismatched socks and hole-y t-shirts that you wouldn’t be caught dead wearing in public.
+The only problem is, you can’t even get to your tank tops because they’re buried under piles of mismatched socks and hole-y t-shirts that you wouldn’t be caught dead wearing in public… talk about overwhelm!

 So, what’s a girl to do?

-Check out this huge list of 100 things to declutter now and reclaim your home from the piles of mess.
+Check out this huge list of 100 things to declutter now and reclaim your home from the piles of mess… and be sure to print out the decluttering checklist PDF at the end of this post:

 Things to Declutter from the Living Room